redacid/kubeconform/site/content/docs/crd-support.md

 When the `-schema-location` parameter is not used, or set to "default", kubeconform will default to downloading schemas from `https://github.com/yannh/kubernetes-json-schema`.
-Kubeconform however supports passing one, or multiple, schemas locations - HTTP(s) URLs, or local filesystem paths, in which case it will lookup for schema definitions in each of them, in order, stopping as soon as a matching file is found.
+Kubeconform however supports passing one, or multiple, schemas locations - HTTP(s) URLs, or local filesystem paths, in which case it will look up for schema definitions in each of them, in order, stopping as soon as a matching file is found.

 * If the -schema-location value does not end with '.json', Kubeconform will assume filenames / a file